yuankepku/MathSum/README.md

 # MathSum
-The datasets and code of paper "Automatic Generation of Headlines for Online Math Questions" The datasets and code is coming soon!
+The datasets of paper "Automatic Generation of Headlines for Online Math Questions" The EXEQ-300k will release in Google drive